Key takeaways

 Course and Credit Requirements

-Indiana high school diplomas need at least 40 credits in core subjects.
+If you’re wondering how many credits do you need to graduate high school in Indiana, students must earn at least 40 credits in core subjects.
 Core 40 Diplomas add more math and science for college or careers.
 Electives let students try art, technology, or languages.
 Honors Diplomas require extra courses and higher grades.

 See the table for more details on subjects, credits and diplomas.